nicsuzor/wikijuris/ausip/plant_breeders_rights.markdown

 •	import or export the variety.

 While these rights are primarily in relation to the commercialisation of propagating material [^AUTOREPLACEDs11PBRActENDREPLACE]
-[^AUTOREPLACEDs11PBRActENDREPLACE]: s 11, //PBR Act//
+[^AUTOREPLACEDs11PBRActENDREPLACE]: s 11, _PBR Act_
 , they may also apply to harvested material [^AUTOREPLACEDs14PBRActENDREPLACE]
-[^AUTOREPLACEDs14PBRActENDREPLACE]: s 14, //PBR Act//
+[^AUTOREPLACEDs14PBRActENDREPLACE]: s 14, _PBR Act_
 , products obtained from harvested material [^AUTOREPLACEDs15PBRActENDREPLACE]
-[^AUTOREPLACEDs15PBRActENDREPLACE]: s 15, //PBR Act//
+[^AUTOREPLACEDs15PBRActENDREPLACE]: s 15, _PBR Act_
 , and to derivative varieties in certain circumstances [^AUTOREPLACEDs12PBRActENDREPLACE]
-[^AUTOREPLACEDs12PBRActENDREPLACE]: s 12, //PBR Act//
+[^AUTOREPLACEDs12PBRActENDREPLACE]: s 12, _PBR Act_
 .

 ### Exceptions

 An important feature of the PBR system is the way in which the interests of breeders, growers, and researchers have been accommodated through exceptions or limitations to the scope of the breeder’s right.
-Some exemptions under the //PBR Act// include:
+Some exemptions under the _PBR Act_ include:

 #### Acts done for private, experimental or breeding purposes

-Under s 16 of the //PBR Act//, the PBR owner’s rights are not infringed by acts that are done:
+Under s 16 of the _PBR Act_, the PBR owner’s rights are not infringed by acts that are done:

              (a)  privately and for non-commercial purposes; or (b)  for experimental purposes; or